 The Ontario Graduate Scholarship (OGS) Program recognizes academic excellence in graduate studies at the master's and doctoral levels in all disciplines of academic study.
-The program is jointly supported by funds provided by the Ministry of Advanced Education and Skills Development ('ministry') and funds provided by the University of Guelph.
+The program is jointly supported by funds provided by the Ministry of Training, College and Universities ('ministry') and funds provided by the University of Guelph.
 The ministry contributes two-thirds of the value of the award and the university provides one-third.

-Important: Students must apply for OGS at the institution where they are/or plan to be registered in a master’s or doctoral program in 2017-18.
-The OGS is not transferrable; it must be held at the institution in which it was awarded.
+Important: Students must apply for OGS at the institution where they are/or plan to be registered in a master’s or doctoral program in 2019-20.
+The OGS is not transferrable; it must be held at the institution at which it was awarded.

-- 134 OGS will be awarded to Canadian citizens, Permanent Residents, or Protected Persons (2 OGS awards will be set aside for Aboriginal (First Nations, Inuit, Métis) applicants who self-identify on the OGS application)
+- 135 OGS will be awarded to Canadian citizens, Permanent Residents, or Protected Persons (2 of these awards will be set aside for Aboriginal (First Nations, Inuit, Métis) applicants who self-identify on the OGS application)

 - 4 OGS will be awarded to international students who are studying in Ontario under a temporary resident visa

 The OGS is valued at $15,000 for one year.
 A recipient will be awarded $5,000 per semester for up to three semesters.

 The deadline to apply for 2019-20 OGS funding at Guelph is January 31, 2019.
 A complete OGS application consists of the following:

 - A complete OGS Application Form, submitted to your Graduate Program Assistant via email.